 Twitter is in the process of launching its new product called Twitter Spaces.
-There are a handful of users that signed up for beta access as hosts and some users were recruited by Twitter to spread awareness of the feature among their niche communities.
+Twitter Spaces is now broadly available to users.
 My friends at Twitter have asked me to spread the word about Spaces so I thought I’d write up a short guide.

 What is Twitter Spaces?

 In short, Twitter Spaces is following the latest trend in social media: the drop-in audio chat.

 A drop-in audio chat is very much like a mix between talk radio, a panel discussion at a conference, and an audio-only Zoom call.
 A host begins a Twitter Space and others join freely.
 The host can either invite others to become speakers on creation of the Twitter Space or mid-stream as people join.

 Spaces can last for hours and can host hundreds of listeners who can join the Twitter Space, leave, and re-join as they please while the Space is live.